Spring Garden Revival

 Contact Pembroke's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Pembroke.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts DEP guidelines.
-For bulk soil or sod, residents must use the Transfer Station, requiring a valid permit or sticker and payment of applicable fees.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are prohibited per Massachusetts DEP.
+For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a resident permit or sticker, with fees assessed for large loads.
 Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessments.
-Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater rules.
+Infill materials, such as crumb rubber or sand, require special handling and may need a material safety assessment by the Board of Health.

 Pembroke Department of Public Works